Satellite-im/testing-uplink/docs/ARIA_LABELS.md

 ### Allure Test Report on UI Automated Tests

 Allure Report is a tool designed to report test results from CI automated tests execution in a manner that is friendly to any user, regardless of their technical background.
 A comment containing a link to a github pages site containing the Allure Test Results will be found in the PR.
 Comment is auto-updated every time a new commit under the PR triggers the test worklow.
-It is recommended to wait for at least 5 minutes after the Automated Test workflow completes to review the link from the report (you might see an error page if you check it out immedeately).
+It is recommended to wait for at least 5 minutes after the Automated Test workflow completes to review the link from the report (you might see an error page if you check it out immediately).

 ![UI Automated Tests Report Link Comment Example](./resources/comment-link.png)